rubenpieters/rubenpieters.github.io/_posts/2017-01-20-applicativeerror-1.md

 You can take a look at the complete code from this post on this [scalafiddle](https://scalafiddle.io/sf/xADqbDO/0).

 Also note that we can use [this](https://tpolecat.github.io/2015/07/30/infer.html) trick to have a neater type inference.
-You will only have to define your error type, not your result type (I definitely recommend doing this).
+You will only have to specify your error type, not your result type (I definitely recommend doing this).

 Remark 1 (*):